JJSlabbert/iTilt-digital-hydrometer/README.md

 10 Short flashes= WiFiManager Configuration portal will start in three minutes.

-LED on for 10 seconds= WiFiManager Configuration portal should run for about 3 munites

-# MODEL CALIBRATION (CALCULATION OF THE POLYNOMIAL)
+# NOTES ON MODEL CALIBRATION (CALCULATION OF THE POLYNOMIAL)
 -Reed the iSpindel documentation or follow the Polynomial Calibration Wizard.
 You will need ordered pairs of Measured tilt readings and Gravity readings.

--The best polynomial is a 3rd degree of the form GRAVITY=Coefficient3 x Tilt^3+Coefficient2 x Tilt^2+Coefficient1 x Tilt+ConstantTerm
+-The best polynomial is a 3rd degree of the form GRAVITY=Coefficient3 x Tilt^3+Coefficient2 x Tilt^2+Coefficient1 x Tilt+ConstantTerm (^2 means to the power of 2)

 -While calculating your polynomial, you can set the Publication Interval to 0.
 This will ensure that the ESP8266 does not enter deep sleep and publish data about every 20 seconds to cayenne.